The Wishing-Chair (series): More Wishing-Chair Stories

 from removed chapters of the previous books as well as material from Sunny Stories and Enid Blyton's Omnibus!

 Television adaptation

-An animated series, Enid Blyton's Enchanted Lands, based on stories from The Wishing Chair and The Faraway Tree series was broadcast in 1997 and 1998.
+In 1997 and 1998, Abbey Home Entertainment, Cosgrove Hall Films and PolyGram Visual Programming produced an animated television series that aired on the CBBC block on BBC One and BBC Choice, entitled Enid Blyton's Enchanted Lands.
+The series based on stories from The Wishing Chair and The Faraway Tree.

 A selection of episodes, "The Ho Ho Wizard", "The Grabbit Gnomes", "Poor Lost Jigs", "The Land of Dreams", "The Disappearing Islands", "The Magician's Party" and "The Chair Clowns About" were later released on VHS and DVD.
+The complete series was later released on VHS in 1999 on 2 separate tapes with 6 other episodes added which included: "The Invisible Chair", "The Great Escape", "The Snoogle", "The Slipperies", "The Land of Goodies" and "Mr Spells and the Wandering Castle".

 The voice cast were: Richard Pearce, Julia Harrison-Jones, Mark Channon, Nigel Pelgram, Adrienne Posta and David Holt.

-In popular culture

-The wishing-chair is briefly seen at the end of The Black Dossier by Alan Moore.